bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/sprint_challenge/challenge_md.md

 - What are the ten most expensive items (per unit price) in the database *and* their suppliers?
 - What is the largest category (by number of products in it)?
-- (*Stretch*) What are the top five territories (by number of employees), and how many employees do they have?
+- (*Stretch*) What is the top territory (by number of employees), and how many employees does it have?

 ### Part 4 - Questions (and your Answers)